quarto-dev/quarto-nvim/README.md

 ## Running Code

 Quarto-nvim doesn't run code for you, instead, it will interface with existing code running plugins and tell them what to run.
-There are currently two such code running plugins that quarto will work with:
+There are currently three such code running plugins that quarto will work with:

 1. [molten-nvim](https://github.com/benlubas/molten-nvim) - a code runner that supports the jupyter kernel, renders output below each code cell, and optionally renders images in the terminal.
 2. [vim-slime](https://github.com/jpalardy/vim-slime) - a general purpose code runner with support